 During 2014, Seaboard initially put into place four, approximately eight-year interest rate exchange agreements with mandatory early termination dates in the second half of 2014 and early 2015 for one of the agreements.
 During 2014 and 2015, these agreements were terminated and replaced, each with a mandatory early termination date, which coincided with the revised anticipated delivery dates in 2015 and 2016 of dry bulk vessels to be leased, and have similar terms as the original agreements terminated.
 Payments made by Seaboard to unwind these agreements were not material.
-The two exchange agreements, still outstanding as of December 31, 2015, involve the exchange of fixed-rate and variable-rate interest payments without the exchange of the underlying notional amounts to mitigate the potential effects of fluctuations in interest rates on the anticipated dry bulk vessel leases in 2010, Seaboard entered into three ten-year interest rate exchange agreements, which involve the exchange of fixed-rate and variable-rate interest payments without the exchange of the underlying notional amounts to mitigate the potential effects of fluctuations in interest on the notional amounts of \$22 million each.
+The two exchange agreements, still outstanding as of December 31, 2015, involve the exchange of fixed-rate and variable-rate interest payments without the exchange of the underlying notional amounts to mitigate the potential effects of fluctuations in interest rates on the anticipated dry bulk vessel leases in 2016.
+Seaboard pays a fixed rate and receives a variable rate of interest on the notional amounts of \$22 million each.
 During 2010, Seaboard entered into three ten-year interest rate exchange agreements, which involve the exchange of fixed-rate and variable-rate interest payments over the life of the agreements without the exchange of the underlying notional amounts to mitigate the effects of fluctuations in interest rates on variable rate debt.
 Seaboard pays a fixed rate and receives a variable rate of interest on three notional amounts of \$25 million each.
 All five of these interest rate exchange agreements outstanding as of December 31, 2015, do not qualify as hedges for accounting purposes.
 Accordingly, the changes in fair value of these agreements are recorded in miscellaneous, net in the Consolidated Statements of Comprehensive Income.